sanemat/hubot-google-transliterate/README.md

-# hubot-hubot-google-transliterate
+# hubot-google-transliterate

 A hubot script that does the things

-See [`src/hubot-google-transliterate.coffee`](src/hubot-google-transliterate.coffee) for full documentation.
+See [`src/google-transliterate.coffee`](src/google-transliterate.coffee) for full documentation.

 ## Installation